zotonic/zotonic/doc/developer-guide/getting-started.rst

 First prepare your system for running Zotonic.
 Zotonic needs:

 * Erlang/OTP 22 or higher
-* PostgreSQL 9.4 or higher
+* PostgreSQL 9.5 or higher
 * ImageMagick 6.5 or higher for image resizing
 * Git for pulling in external dependencies
 * C++ compiler (gcc) for erl_exec and other dependencies
+* FFmpeg if you want to use video

 .. seealso::
     a more extensive discussion of